-- We respect the diverse opinions and perspectives offered by our stakeholders and our employees.
+- We respect their diverse opinions and perspectives.

-- When issues of conflict arise, Entergy and its employees are committed to exploring avenues of common ground and resolution.
-In the rare instances when differences cannot be resolved, Entergy and its employees will always maintain and demonstrate courteous respect for every viewpoint.
+- When issues of conflict arise, we are committed to exploring avenues of common ground and resolution.
+In the rare instances when differences cannot be resolved, we will always maintain and demonstrate courteous respect for every viewpoint.

-These commitments and the stakeholder engagement process are embedded throughout all our business practices.
+These commitments and the stakeholder engagement process are embedded throughout our business practices.